Before launching your blog, you should set-up Google Analytics.

 There are a few ways to do this.

 You can hard-code the snippet, you can use a plugin, or you can use Google Tag Manager (GTM).

-I recommend using Google Tag Manager, which is the method I will use in this tutorial because it makes it easier to implement tracking and measurements and offers enhanced analytics abilities, which you will want to avail of as your blog grows.
+I recommend using Google Tag Manager (which is the method I will use in this tutorial) because it offers enhanced analytics abilities, which you will want to avail of as your blog grows.

 I created another post that walks you through the steps of installing tag manager – you can read that here – it takes less than 10 minutes to set-up.
 Once set-up, come back to this post.

 There are two ways to continue through this tutorial.
 You can watch the video, which covers all the steps, or you can continue reading below.